scunning1987/pois_reference_server/README.md

   - '<' less than
   - '-' range (ie. if duration is between 15-30).
 When the operator is range, the **value** MUST have a min integer value, and a max integer value, separated by a hyphen '-'.
 For example value="2-4"
   - '!=' not equal to (this is useful for filtering/deleting anything that isn't a specific SCTE35 type. ie. if segmentation_upid_type != "9")
+* Mode, this is optional and accepts values: "stateful" or "stateless"
+  - stateful.
+The POIS will write to a DB for a rule it has matched with a replace action.
+Any subsequent SCTE signal received in the active window of the 'replaced' SCTE signal will be **deleted**
+  - stateless.
+Each ESAM decision will be made independently
+* Descriptor Priority, this is in the case of receiving a SCTE35 with multiple segmentation descriptors.
+Setting a comma delimited priority for which descriptor settings to preserve. ie. "32,34,48"

 | Note: If all the rules evaluate to FALSE, the configured **default_behavior** action will apply to the ESAM response |
 |----------|